software-mansion/protostar/website/docs/cairo-1/05-testing/02-integration-testing.md

 ```
 This cheatcode will declare and deploy given contract.

-## Complex arguments
-TODO (examples with complex data types)
+## Under the hood
+You may ask, where the contract has been deployed?
+Protostar comes with a local Starknet instance which you can use to test your contracts.
+To encourage good testing practices, each test case starts with a fresh Starknet instance. <br> <br>

+When Starknet instance is accessed through cheatcodes, it is analogous to accessing real Starknet through gateway.
+Example consequence of this behavior is that `get_caller_address` will return `0` in the called contract.

 ## Transaction reverts

 [deploy](./cheatcodes-refernce/deploy.md), [invoke](./cheatcodes-refernce/invoke.md) and [call](./cheatcodes-refernce/call.md) execute code on chain which can be reverted.
 In such case, they return `RevertedTransaction` structure.
-You can use it, for example, to verify if transaction reverts with a specific error message.
+You can use it, for example, to verify if your contract reverts transaction in certain scenario.

 ```cairo title="Deployed contract"
 #[contract]